 School Work and Assessments

 We expect each child to create his or her best work for each assignment.
-When a child does this and this effort is recognized by the teacher, the child feels deep satisfaction as well as the motivation to continue to work in this way.
+When a child does this and the teacher recognizes this effort, the child feels deep satisfaction as well as the motivation to continue to work in this way.
 In Waldorf education, not only are letter and number grades unnecessary, they defeat our goal of helping the child develop self-motivation from the inner sense of being engaged in worthwhile work.

-Students are regularly assessed by their teachers.
+Teachers regularly assess students.
 Parents are informed of the results of these assessments during two 30-minute conferences each year in addition to a mid-year report and more extensive narrative report at the end of the year.
 We ask parents and teachers to speak with each other concerning the child and the class regularly throughout the year.
 Our students are rarely tested until they are in grades 6-8, during which years the number and frequency of tests gradually increase.
-This practice provides the middle school children with the experience of testing that develops capacities to excel and show mastery across the wide spectrum of measurement models.
+This practice provides the middle school children with the experience of testing that develops capacities to excel and show mastery across the broad spectrum of measurement models.

 Students at CWS generally begin to receive some form of homework in the third grade with gradual increases at each grade level.
 Students in sixth through eighth grades usually receive nightly assignments, including musical instrument practice and assignments from specialty teachers.
 Teachers expect that homework will be completed in a timely and responsible manner.